Create your first Incremental Model

 Doing this process costs because you are writing the data in your warehouse and the process takes time also.

-Here is when Incremental models comes in the rescue.
+Here is when Incremental models come to the rescue.

 By putting a condition like for example created_at